-Black Scorpion Arnis.
-However, like the 'curry' of India, each family in the Philippines derives their own unique version of Arnis; so, one could essentially say that I learned the "Repiedad" style of Arnis.
+Arnis De Mano/Balintawak.
+However, as each family in the Philippines derives their own unique application of Arnis, one could essentially say that I learned the 'Repiedad' style of Arnis.

 WHAT OTHER STYLES OF MARTIAL ARTS HAVE YOU STUDIED?

-My first black belt is in Nerkin Ouj* (an adaptation of Hapkido), but I've also explored: Karate, Capoeira, Sikaran, Aikido, Tae Kwon Do, Kickboxing, Wing Chun, Muay Thai, Gracie Jiu Jitsu, Brazilian Jiu Jitsu, Jeet Kune Do, Krav Maga and Tai Chi.
+Beyond what I am recognized in, I have also explored: Karate, Capoeira, Aikido, Tae Kwon Do, Wrestling, Western Boxing, Kickboxing, Wing Chun, Muay Thai, Gracie Jiu Jitsu, Brazilian Jiu Jitsu, Japanese Jiu Jitsu, Judo, Jeet Kune Do, Krav Maga, Tai Chi and Combat Sambo.

-WHY DO YOU FOCUS ON ARNIS IF YOU'VE STUDIED VARIOUS OTHER STYLES?
+WHY DO YOU FOCUS ON ARNIS IF YOU'VE EXPLORED SO MANY OTHER STYLES?

-WHICH ASPECT OF ARNIS DO YOU FOCUS ON THE MOST?
+WHICH APPLICATION OF ARNIS DO YOU FOCUS ON THE MOST?